|

 your plan will be carried out more effectively.
 You will also get feedback

+that will help you evaluate the program.
 For any safety and health program, success depends on commitment

 at every level of the organization.
 This is particularly true for hazard communication,